lucia-gm/udacity-portfolio/README.md

-# portfolio
+# Portfolio
 This project is about building a portfolio site.
 It is part of the Udacity program for the Front-End Nanodegree.

-## To do
+## To-do
 There are no links for viewing the pixel art and memory game projects as I haven't reach that part of the course yet.

 ## Credits
 The icons used to represent each project are from https://thenounproject.com/ :